-Note that if both interpretations are admissible there seems to be space for taking the extensive interpretation thesis as correct: there is no need to argue from analogy, it is sufficient, to settle the case, to select one of the admissible interpretations of "things", namely the extensive one.
+Note that if both interpretations are admissible there seems to be space for taking the extensive interpretation thesis as correct: there is no need to argue from analogy, it is sufficient, to settle the case, to select one of the admissible interpretations of "things", namely the extensive one (on "things" in ancient and modern law see also Silving (1967), pp. 313-314).
 This for the object of the conduct in question.
 What about the conduct itself?

-4.2.
-On "Throwing"
+13.4.2 On "Throwing"